I thought I should give The Lodge a little bit of geographical context before we get into the nitty gritty of the renovations further along the line.

 There's also the hope that the local history people could deliver the goods, and there's still whatever our solicitor might unearth from the current estate owners.
 All is not lost.

-with only a photocopy of the 1884 OS map and a bag of beefy Monster Munch, I went home.
+So with my tail between my legs, and armed with only a photocopy of the 1884 OS map and a bag of beefy Monster Munch, I went home.

-Friday 20 February 2015
+Friday, 20 February 2015

 Survey day